ProjectFreedomGaming/Website/_posts/2023-01-23-tracing-bullets.md

     <img src="/assets/blog/2023-01-23/Reddit_Comment_2.png" alt="a reddit post" width="45%">
 </div>

-I think the main takeaway ideasx are:
+I think the main takeaway ideas are:

 1. I definitely needs to do this 😂.
 1. No one else seems to be doing this.